There are lots of ways to improve the productivity in the Servo System.

 Once you select of the type of coupling you need in the first step, then the following three steps to select “material”, “size” and “fastening methods” are relatively simple and straight-forward.

-NBK website, and the “selection navigation” there, will help you a lot to complete these steps and decide the final part number you need.
+NBK website, and the “Product Finder” there, will help you a lot to complete these steps and decide the final part number you need.